 UPPER GRADES CHALLENGE: Invertebrate Investigation (Grades 5-6)

 Objective: To notice characteristics of some major groups of invertebrate animals.

 Each student should select one animal from their log to investigate further.
 Encourage them to examine it with a magnifying lens, counting legs and body sections, looking for eyes, antennae, wings, mouthparts, and any other features that might help with identification.
-Have each student make a drawing of their animal and compare it to the pictures on the Soil, Litter, and Log Critter guide and descriptions in the Animal Information sheet.
-Some of the groups most commonly found in rotting logs include:
+Using the Log-dweller Drawing sheet, have each student make a sketch of their animal and compare it to the pictures on the Soil, Litter, and Log Critter guide and descriptions in the Animal Information sheet.
+Have students try to identify what group their animal belongs to.
+Some of the groups most commonly found in rotting logs include::

 - Worms (segmented bodies, but no legs, eyes, antennae, or wings)